 Mary McGovern joined the Board of Directors of The Arc of Katy in 2019 and is chair of the organization’s Fund Development Committee.

-Mary began her career professional career as a senior engineer with Westinghouse Electric Corporation’s Energy Systems Business Unit in Pittsburgh, Penn., and held various positions of increasing responsibility in advocacy, commercial development, marketing communications and strategic planning.
+Mary began her professional career as a senior engineer with Westinghouse Electric Corporation’s Energy Systems Business Unit in Pittsburgh, Penn., and held various positions of increasing responsibility in advocacy, commercial development, marketing communications and strategic planning.
 After taking time off to raise her two sons, Mary returned to the workplace and is now team manager for Power Aquatics in Katy, a level one USA Swimming affiliated club.

 Mary’s volunteer interests have focused on education, community service and youth sports.
 She was president of the parent-teacher organization at Yorkshire Academy in Houston; vice president of membership for the Taylor High School PTA in Katy; and Taylor’s representative to Leadership Katy in 2016.
 Mary’s other community volunteer efforts include nine years on the Green Trails Three Homeowners Association Board of Directors including six years as president and eight years on the Green Trails Gators Swim Team Board of Directors.

 A native of Philadelphia, Penn., Mary moved to Katy in 1995.
 She holds a Bachelor of Science degree in physics from Albright College in Reading, Penn., plus a Master of Arts degree in international relations and a Master of Science in energy resources engineering from the University of Pittsburgh.

 Marchelle Peters, Board Member